Core i5-1130G7 vs Core i7-3930K

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i5-1130G7 is the better fit.
+For streaming, content creation, and heavier multitasking, Core i5-1130G7 is the stronger fit.
 You are getting 0.7% better PassMark, backed by 4 cores and 8 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Core i5-1130G7 is the smarter buy by a wide margin for a fresh build.
-Core i5-1130G7 is at an unclear MSRP at unclear MSRP versus $583 MSRP, and it gives you 0.7% better PassMark.
-Core i7-3930K only looks stronger on raw value math because it is extremely cheap, but that is mostly used-market pricing on an obsolete 2011 platform.
-Even with 100.0% better value on paper (14.1 vs 0.0 PassMark/$), it really only makes sense as a very cheap stopgap or a niche existing-platform option for someone already on LGA2011.
+Core i5-1130G7 is still the much better call for a fresh build.
+Core i5-1130G7 comes in at an unclear MSRP at unclear MSRP versus $583 MSRP, and it still gives you a 2.4% average FPS lead across 50 shared CPU game tests in our data.
+Core i7-3930K only looks stronger on raw value math because it is extremely cheap, but that usually means used-market pricing on an obsolete 2011 platform.
+Even with 100.0% better value on paper (14.1 vs 0.0 PassMark/$), it really only makes sense as a cheap stopgap or a niche existing-platform option for someone already on LGA2011.

 Which one is more future-proof for 2026 and beyond?